Maxwell96/DelphosIQ-/README.md

 # Django Selenium Project
 A project that uses a crawler to scrape data from a dynamic website.
-The data is used to populate the db/models.
-API endpoints for viewing the data.
-The data is also used to create an excel data sheet and chart sheet.
+The data is published to necessary API endpoints and an excel workbook is generated with a data sheet and chart sheet.

 ## Prerequisites